StefanOltmann/smart-home-server/README.md

 The [keystore.jks](src/main/resources/keystore.jks) for HTTPS connections.
 You can use mine or generate your own.
 This file needs to be put aside the executable.

+Note that for local development you may need to trust the [server.cer](src/main/resources/server.cer).

 The [devices.json](docs/devices.json) for configuration of your KNX devices data points must be placed in a subdirectory named `data`.